mmalter/eutaihaisse/README.md

 Just a gen_server that owns an ETS/DETS table.
 Each table has a 2GB limit.

 #### Options
-Lock the table to a specific process open/1 and close/1.
+Lock the table to a specific process using open/1 and close/1.

     pid_lock :: true | false

-You can choose to persist repectively, only through external call of table_name:backup/0, after each write, periodically or never.
+You can choose to persist repectively, only through external call of backup/1, after each write, periodically or never.

     to_disk :: only_backups | each_write | integer() | no_persistence